megaoptim/megaoptim-wp/readme.txt

     Absolutely!
 You can cancel your subscription whenever you want.

 = Do you have an API? =
    Yes, please check out <a href="https://megaoptim.com/docs/api">here</a> for more documentation.
+Need to optimize images in your custom projects?
+You can even use our <a href="https://github.com/megaoptim/megaoptim-php">PHP Library</a> via composer.

 = Will MegaOptim work with CloudFlare? =
     Yes!
 You need to use the CloudFlare plugin with correct credentials or setup credentials in the Settings > Advanced menu.
 If the credentials are setup correctly, the plugin will automatically purge from the CloudFlare cached images when they are optimized with MegaOptim.